k1yrix/k1yrix.github.io/pages/mds/home.md

 Apparently I'm rewriting my website after not touching this repo for so long.
 If you see this, then that means it's working.

 # I had a Carrd site before
 Yes.
-Before this, I was well deep into Carrd, with all the customizationa and ease of use out of the box.
+Before this, I was well deep into Carrd, with all the customizations and ease of use out of the box.

 ## Why this over Carrd now?
 Well I have changed, and since then, I needed to move on and learn something new, so I decided to create one from scratch. (mostly, I cheated on some aspects through) I want to be very freelancing over what I want to put, and I have a lot of freedom writing whatever the heck I want.